Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Here are five risks of drinking alcohol with autism:

 People with autism typically have poor social skills.
-Some drink alcohol to bond with other people, build social networks, or reduce awkwardness.
-Adults with high-functioning autism even blend in well while drinking.
+However, adults with high-functioning autism may blend in well while drinking.

-Here’s the danger: people with ASD typically repeat the same things.
-Drinking can become a routine.
-Eventually, they become alcohol-dependent.
-This makes the diagnosis and treatment of alcohol addiction more diffiicut.9, 10
+This can be dangerous because people with ASD typically repeat the same things.
+Drinking can become a routine, which can eventually lead to alcohol dependence.
+This makes the diagnosis and treatment of alcohol addiction more difficult.9,10

 Some people with ASD have anxiety and sensory problems.
 Alcohol can calm their nerves and help them be less affected by sensory stressors.11